tokio-rs/website-next/content/tokio/getting-started/index.md

 [Rust][install-rust] toolchain installed and ready to go.
 If you don't have it, the easiest way to install it is using [rustup].

-This tutorial requires a minimum of Rust version `1.39.0`.
-However, it is recommended to have the most recent stable Rust version.
+This tutorial requires a minimum of Rust version `1.39.0`, but the most recent stable version of Rust is recommended.

 To check that Rust is installed on your computer, run the following: